hdecarne/gentoo-extras-overlay/README.md

 * www-apps/paperless-ngx-container: New ebuild for running Paperless-ngx (https://docs.paperless-ngx.com/) container via podman.

 ### List of inactive ebuilds
-The following ebuilds are no longer used by myself and will receive no updates.
+The following ebuilds are no longer used by myself, will receive no updates and will be removed at some point in time.

 * app-admin/fluent-bit: New ebuild for fluent-bit log processor and forwarder (https://fluentbit.io).

 * dev-db/influxdb: Updated ebuild for the latest InfluxDB metrics database (https://influxdata.com).

+* app-metrics/agent: New ebuild for Grafana Agent telemetry collector (https://github.com/grafana/agent).

 * dev-php/pecl-msgpack: New ebuild for msgpack PHP extension (https://github.com/msgpack/msgpack-php).